 Supta Vajrasana Practice Procedure

-Before taking up the practice of Reclined Thunderbolt Pose, one should know the safety and precautionary measures, preparatory poses, various steps involved, and follow-up poses.
+Before taking up the practice, one should know the safety measures, steps involved, and pose sequences.

 Safety and Precautions